 There are no reviews for the Sharp X68000 release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

-There are no rankings for this game.
+There are no critic reviews for this game.

 AnimationsThe animations were modeled from live video.
 In particular, the Prince climbing onto a ledge was spliced from two different takes: Jordan's brother pulling himself up a ledge to his chest, and a reversed clip of his brother on top of the ledge climbing down.
 The technique use to animate the characters is called Rotoscoping.
 It was also used in one of Mechner's other games, Karateka.

-Commodore 64 versionAccording to the Prince of Persia Unofficial Website, a Commodore 64 version was not released at time.
+Commodore 64, BBC Micro and Atari 8-bit amateur versionsAccording to the Prince of Persia Unofficial Website, a Commodore 64 version was not released at time.
 There was a preview created that played the theme and showed some scenes but the game never emerged.
 It is unknown why.
-The Commodore 64 port was at last made by an independent coder in 2011.
+A Commodore 64 port was made at last by an independent coder in 2011.
 Information is available at popc64.blogspot.com

 Development and releaseAn excerpt taken from the, as of 2012, defunct official Prince of Persia 3D web site http://www.pop3d.com/